A restraining order, or sometimes referred to as a protective order, is a legally binding court order for someone to stay away from another person.

 - He or she could order a police escort for the abuser to remove personal items from the home.

-Here’s what can happen if a person is found to have violated a restraining order:
+Here are the penalties that could be inflicted if a person is found to have violated a restraining order: